dangnlu18/dangnlu18/README.md

 ### Hi there 👋

+I'm a Full Stack Web Developer who have recently graduated from Lambda School.
+My goal is to gain a position as an entry-level Software Developer which would allow me to fully utilize my current full-stack web development skills.
+I am most proficient with coding front-end with the React framework, but am always willing to learn new frameworks.
+Similarly, I am most proficient with Express for building the back-end.

 <!--
 **dangnlu18/dangnlu18** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.